 Imagine a different world in a different body!

 Making Space is a simple ritual, as well as an action.
-Portuguese choreographer Rita Vilhena researches on audiences’ participation in rituals as performance and studies the body as culture.
-Making Space to her is an attempt to question the capitalist value in our society: will our bodies be made redundant if they refuse to participate in the cycle of consumption?
+It is the culmination of Portuguese choreographer Rita Vilhena’s research on audiences’ participation in rituals as performance and the body as culture.
+Originally conceived as a backward-walking ritual from Tai Kwun to the Hong Kong Zoological and Botanical Gardens, the Hong Kong version of the work aimed to question the role of the body in a capitalist society: will our bodies be made redundant if they refuse to participate in the cycle of consumption?
 How different will our city become if the forward motion that we’ve been too accustomed to is contradicted?

 A Hong Kong Arts Festival Production

-Choreographer Rita Vilhena (Portugual)
+Choreographer Rita Vilhena

-Dramaturge Lai Sim Fong （Hong Kong）
+Dramaturge Lai Sim Fong

 Rita Vilhena (Portugal) is a choreographer and researcher on dance and movement interested in the body as culture and sacred place, as well as the idea of intuitive transformation and participation.
 She has performed for professionals in Danshuis Station Zuid Tilburg and at several international festivals.
 As a dance teacher, she has taught contact improvisation in Lisbon and Amsterdam, as well as at the Modern Dance Theater School (Amsterdam), the Arnhem Dance Academy – ArtEZ and Dansateliers (Rotterdam).
 She established the Baila Louca Foundation (Rotterdam) in 2005 and is currently working as a researcher at the Instituto de Etnomusicologia – Music and Dance Studies Center, FMH pole.
 Vilhena has a master’s degree in performing arts (FCSH), a bachelor’s degree in dance (CODARTS) and a degree in dance (ESD).